hpi-swa/trufflesqueak/README.md

 It is recommended to use [Eclipse][eclipse_downloads] with the [Eclipse Checkstyle Plugin][eclipse_cs] for development.

-1. Run `mx eclipseinit` in GraalSqueak's root directory to create all project files for Eclipse.
+1. Run `mx eclipseinit` in TruffleSqueak's root directory to create all project files for Eclipse.
-2. Import all projects from the [graal] repository which `mx` should have already cloned into the parent directory of your GraalSqueak checkout during the build process.
+2. Import all projects from the [graal] repository which `mx` should have already cloned into the parent directory of your TruffleSqueak checkout during the build process.
-3. Import all projects from GraalSqueak's root directory.
+3. Import all projects from TruffleSqueak's root directory.
-4. Run [`GraalSqueakLauncher`][graalsqueak_launcher] to start GraalSqueak.
+4. Run [`TruffleSqueakLauncher`][trufflesqueak_launcher] to start TruffleSqueak.

 ## Contributing